-Associate Professor of Ophthalmology, Cell Biology and Neuroscience Graduate Program, Bascom Palmer Eye Institute, University of Miami Miller School of Medicine, Miami, Florida, USA
+Associate Professor of Ophthalmology, Cell Biology and Neuroscience Graduate Program, Bascom Palmer Eye Institute, University of Miami Miller School of Medicine, Miami, FL, USA

 Richard K. Lee, MD, PhD, is Associate Professor of Ophthalmology at the Bascom Palmer Eye Institute at the University of Miami Miller School of Medicine in Florida and has secondary appointments in the Department of Cell Biology and the Neuroscience Graduate Program.
 He is the Director of Community Ophthalmology and Medical Director for Outpatient Operations for the Bascom Palmer Eye Institute (BPEI) of the University of Miami Miller School of Medicine.
 BPEI is one of the largest academic eye hospitals in the US.

 Dr Lee received his PhD in Microbiology and Immunology and his MD from the University of Miami Miller School of Medicine (UMMSOM) through the Physician Scientist Program.
 He served his internal medicine internship at UM/Jackson Memorial Hospital, completed a fellowship in viral oncology at the UM/Sylvester Cancer Center, completed his residency in ophthalmology at the Bascom Palmer Eye Institute (BPEI), and then completed fellowships in clinical glaucoma and glaucoma research at the Bascom Palmer Eye Institute.